Skip to content Skip to main content

 • Gear purchases: €100

-How to Book Your Irish Hiking Tour (Step-by-Step)
+How to Book Your Irish Walking Tour (Step by Step)

-Step 1: Choose Your Trail (4 weeks before)
+Step 1: Choose Your Trail (4 weeks ahead)

-• Select trail matching your interests and fitness
+• Pick a trail that suits your interests and your fitness

 • Check 2026 availability

-Step 3: Complete Booking Form (6 weeks before)
+Step 3: Complete the Booking Form (6 weeks ahead)

 • Visit walkingholidayireland.com

-• Select tour dates, length, and accommodation preferences
+• Choose your dates, tour length and accommodation preferences

-• Specify any special requests or mobility considerations
+• Tell us about any special requests or mobility considerations

-• Payment options (Stripe online or bank transfer)
+• Payment by Stripe online or bank transfer

-Step 6: Receive Final Documentation (2 weeks before)
+Step 6: Receive Your Final Documentation (2 weeks ahead)

 • Packing list recommendations